-Unit majority.
-Please read "-Termination and Dissolution."
-Continuation of our business upon dissolution common units, excluding common units held by our general partner and its affiliates, is required for the withdrawal of our general partner prior to June 30, 2024 in a manner that would cause a dissolution of our partnership.
-Please read "-Withdrawal or Removal of the General Partner."
+Under most circumstances, the approval of unitholders holding at least a majority of the outstanding common units, excluding common units held by our general partner and its affiliates, is required for the withdrawal of our general partner prior to June 30, 2024 in a manner that would cause a dissolution of our partnership.
+Please read "-Withdrawal or Removal of the

+General Partner."